aaronbenjamin1/firecomputersoftware/readme.md

-# Police Computer Software (PCS)
+# Fire Computer Software (FCS)

-The Police Computer Software is an application made for real life law enforcement officers.
+The Fire Computer Software is an application made for real life fire departments.
 As of right now it's still in development and has yet to reach alpha stage.
-This application is meant to be state of the art and will provide officers with information quicker.
+This application is meant to be state of the art and will provide dispatchers and firefighters with information quicker.

 ## Installation